madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/interaction_maps/README.md

 ### Software and hardware requirements:

-2. Linux desktop (preferrably installed with Ubuntu)
+2. Linux desktop (preferably Ubuntu)

 Both code development and testing was carried out on **Ubuntu-18.04.6-LTS desktop with intel-core i7 CPU and NVIDIA quadro P1000 graphics and 16GB RAM space**.